oschwengers/tadrep/README.md

 ## Characterize

-All reference plasmids are characterized by following features:
+The `characterize` module characterizes all reference plasmids by the following features:

 - Length
 - GC content
 - Incompatibility types
-- Coding sequences
+- Number of coding sequences

 If you downloaded a reference database this is the step to start with.